-- regions of bed separation between some bending strata units of different stiffness - a large degree of shearing on horizontal bedding planes, which must occur to enable the different layers to bend - near-surface fracture network associated with subsidence, resulting in the formation of discontinuous surface tensile cracking.
+- regions of bed separation between some bending strata units of different stiffness - a large degree of shearing on horizontal bedding planes, which must occur to enable the different layers to bend - a near-surface fracture network associated with subsidence, resulting in the formation of discontinuous surface tensile cracking.

 Figure 9.
-Typical caving and overburden response to undermining, behind the longwall face (source: adapted from National Coal Board, 1966)
+Typical caving and overburden response to undermining, behind the longwall face (adapted from National Coal Board 1966)

-The following are some of the key sensitivities of longwall mining - again, in contrast to the more flexible, lower production and lower capital cost bord and pillar systems:
+The following are some of the key sensitivities of longwall mining, in contrast to the more flexible, lower production and lower capital cost bord and pillar systems:

-- Most longwalls are development-constrained (panel development often struggles to keep pace with longwall extraction rates) - Extremely inflexible, in terms of mine layout once a panel layout is developed, the longwall is committed to that geometry, barring extreme circumstances - Mining performance is very sensitive to major geological structural disruption (e.g., faults or dykes) - High capital cost face utilisation critical - Longwall moves (from one panel to the next) the major source of production is out of service for many weeks at a time as the face equipment is moved to the next panel - Total extraction system surface subsidence is inevitable - Poor roof conditions and falls ahead of the shields and on the face itself can be major disruptions - Massive near-seam overburden strata can cause periodic weighting problems and/or windblasts (depending on geometry and rock properties).
+- Most longwalls are development constrained (panel development often struggles to keep pace with longwall extraction rates). - They are extremely inflexible in terms of mine layout once a panel layout is developed, the longwall is committed to that geometry, barring extreme circumstances. - Mining performance is very sensitive to major geological structural disruption (e.g., faults or dykes). - They have high capital cost face utilisation is critical. - Longwall moves (from one panel to the next) mean that the major source of production is out of service for many weeks at a time as the face equipment is moved to the next panel. - With a total extraction system, surface subsidence is inevitable. - Poor roof conditions and falls ahead of the shields and on the face itself can be major disruptions. - Massive near-seam overburden strata can cause periodic weighting problems and/or windblasts (depending on geometry and rock properties).

-3.3 Other Methods
+2.3 Other methods

 There are other underground methods either in use or under consideration in Australia.
-The "miniwall" system and the "shortwall" systems are both caving-based systems, with the deliberate intent to cave the roof and subside the overburden.
+The 'miniwall' system and the 'shortwall' system are both caving-based systems with the deliberate intent to cave the roof and subside the overburden.
 However, the magnitude of the overburden subsidence is deliberately reduced, in comparison to a conventional longwall system, by restricting the face length of the miniwall or shortwall.

-3.3.1 Miniwalls
+2.3.1 Miniwalls

 Miniwalls are essentially a simple variation of longwall mining, with the main difference being the use of a significantly shorter face length (usually closer to 100 m or even less).
-There can also often be differences in the secondary gateroad development panel layout to block out a minimal face, to minimise the amount of development required, relative to the quantity of coal tonnage contained within each minimal panel.
+There can also often be differences in the secondary gateroad development panel layout to block out a miniwall face, to minimise the amount of development required relative to the quantity of coal tonnage contained within each miniwall panel.

-The reasons for a shorter face length can include the need to restrict surface subsidence (as discussed in Section 4.3.2, face length relative to depth being a key controlling variable for surface subsidence).
-Other reasons can be due to restrictive domains of clear coal between disruptive geological structures or other constraints that limit the width of any longwall panels severely.
-A third important reason is simply available capital funds for purchase of the mining equipment - put simply, a shorter 100 m long minimal face costs a lot less than a conventional longwall face of 300-450 m.
+One reason for using a shorter face length is the need to restrict surface subsidence (face length relative to depth being a key controlling variable for surface subsidence, as discussed in section 3.3.2).
+Another is restrictive domains of clear coal between disruptive geological structures or other constraints that limit the width of any longwall panels severely.
+A third important reason is simply the available capital funds for purchase of the mining equipment; put simply, a shorter 100 m miniwall face costs a lot less than a conventional longwall face of 300 m to 450 m.

-3.3.2 Shortwalls
+2.3.2 Shortwalls

-Shortwall mining is not currently practised in Australia, although it was carried out several decades ago, and there are now some current proposals from the Western Coalfield of NSW to reintroduce a form of shortwall mining.
-In terms of the mining layout, the panel dimensions look quite similar to a miniwall, with the intention being to develop the panel in a relatively conventional manner, establish a face production line at the inbye end of the panel, and then extract the panel coal on the retreat.
+Shortwall mining is not currently practised in Australia, although it was carried out several decades ago and there are some current proposals from the Western Coalfield of New South Wales to reintroduce a form of shortwall mining.
+In terms of the mining layout, the panel dimensions look quite similar to a miniwall.
+The intention is to develop the panel in a relatively conventional manner, establish a face production line at the inbye end of the panel, and then extract the panel coal on the retreat.